NationalSecurityAgency/datawave/docker/README.md

 You will need to build the docker image for this service on your local machine following the instructions in the audit service README.

+### Dictionary

+[Datawave Dictionary Service v3.0.1-SNAPSHOT](https://github.com/NationalSecurityAgency/datawave-dictionary-service/tree/main) provides access to the data dictionary and edge dictionary for Datawave.

+You will need to build the docker image for this service on your local machine following the instructions in the dictionary service README.

 ### Metrics

 [Datawave Query Metric Service v3.0.5-SNAPSHOT](https://github.com/NationalSecurityAgency/datawave-query-metric-service/tree/main) provides metrics caching, storage, and retrieval capabilities for Datawave.